pnnartas/ajax-list/README.md

 Instead of `<ul>` this may be `<ol>` list, bunch of `<div>` tags, or even `<table>`, but for the sake of brevity we will assume we have unordered list here.

 Basic way to improve it is to create AJAX pagination.
-It will take less space and users don't have to load all information at once.
-Also they don't have to wait while whole HTML page will reload when navigating pages,
+It will take less space on the screen and users won't have to load all information at once.
+Also they won't have to wait while whole HTML page will reload while navigating pages (as oposed to non-AJAX solution).

 With AJAX List you can do that (and much more) without JavaScript knowledge at all.
 Don't worry: if you're a JS guru, you can [tweak AJAX List same way as any JQuery Plugin](#tweaking-with-js).